Skip to main content

 13C/12C ratios in ice core and ocean sediments

 We can now explore how carbon isotopes can be used for more than radio-14C dating, which is quite limited in climate studies.
 However, 13C, a stable isotope of carbon, is extremely useful because C-13C bond dynamics are influenced by it.
 Reaction rates are affected by the presence of 13C when C-C bonds are made or cleaved.
-This isotope effect leads to different 13C/12C ratios in reactants and products, hence different δ13C values.
+This isotope effect leads to different 13C/12C ratios in reactants and products, resulting in different δ13C values.

 Isotopes have a long history in the study of biochemical reactions.
 The kcat and kcat/KM values for enzyme-catalyzed reactions can be affected if the rate-limiting step involves cleavage or the creation of a C-13C, C-D (deuterium), or C-T (tritium) bond.
 Substrates labeled with the isotopes have similar transition state energies for the formation/cleavage of a bond involving an isotope.
-Still, the ground state vibrational energy for the isotope-substituted atom are proportionately lower, as illustrated in Figure \(\PageIndex{13}\).
+Still, the ground state vibrational energy for the isotope-substituted atom is proportionately lower, as illustrated in Figure \(\PageIndex{11}\).

-Figure \(\PageIndex{13}\): Kinetic Isotope Effects.
+Figure \(\PageIndex{11}\): Kinetic Isotope Effects.

-This primary kinetic isotope effect leads to higher activation energy for the formation/cleavage of a bond with the isotope.
+This primary kinetic isotope effect leads to a higher activation energy for bond formation or cleavage involving the isotope.
 For C-D and C-T bond cleavages that are rate-limiting, the rates are 7X and 16X slower than the cleavage of a C-H bond, respectively.
-Cleavage or formation of bonds to heavy isotopes of carbon, oxygen, nitrogen, sulfur, and bromine have much smaller isotope effects (between 1.02 and 1.10).
+Cleavage or formation of bonds to heavy isotopes of carbon, oxygen, nitrogen, sulfur, and bromine has much smaller isotope effects (ranging from 1.02 to 1.10).
 The difference in the magnitude of the kinetic isotope effect is directly related to the percentage change in mass.
-Large effects are seen when hydrogen is replaced with deuterium because the percentage mass change is very large (mass is doubled).
+Large effects are observed when hydrogen is replaced with deuterium because the mass difference is very large (mass is doubled).

 Chapter 31.2 discussed using δ18O values in ice and ocean core sediments to measure past CO2 and temperatures.